Piano Concerto No. 11 (Mozart)

 It is scored for solo keyboard (piano or harpsichord), two oboes, two bassoons (second movement only), two horns and strings.
 The winds and brass do not play an important role throughout the concerto, and Mozart himself advertised an "a quattro" version, which is for string quartet and keyboard only, presumably for domestic use.
 As per 18th century performance practice a string orchestra could also have provided as a suitable option for the "quattro" accompaniment.

-The time signatures of the concerto are slightly unusual: Mozart wrote only three other keyboard concertos with first movements in 3/4 (No. 4, K. 41, No. 14, K. 449 and No. 24, K. 491).
+The time signatures of the concerto are slightly unusual: Mozart wrote only three other keyboard concertos with first movements in 3/4 (Nos.
+4, K. 41, 14, K. 449, and 24, K. 491).
 In the first movement, Mozart definitively modulates to the dominant, C major, when he introduces the second subject in the prelude before returning to F major 8 bars later; a scheme also followed in No. 14.

 The second movement is in binary form.

 The third movement, on the other hand, is unusual both in its minuet form, and in its variation of the normal rondo structure.